toussaintvla/jenkins-cloudformation-example/README.md

 ## Build Docker Images

 - This command is used to build the custom Jenkins images for the Jenkins Manager and the Jenkins Agent.
-You must navigate to the "docker" directory, then execute the command according to the required parameters with the AWS account ID, repository name, region, and the build folder name "jenkins manager" or "jenkins-agent" that resides in the current docker directory.
+You must navigate to the `docker/` directory, then execute the command according to the required parameters with the AWS account ID, repository name, region, and the build folder name "jenkins manager" or "jenkins-agent" that resides in the current docker directory.
 The custom docker images will contain a set of starter package installs and the AWS CLI.

 ```bash
 # Build a docker image and push to AWS ECR Repository